arthur-jacquin/edit/structures.md

 ## Data structures

-lines buffer: doubly linked lists:
+lines buffer: 2 doubly linked lists:
-- main one with pointers to first line and to first line on screen.
+* main one with pointers to first line and to first line on screen.
-- clipboard
+* clipboard

-3 selections queues
+selections: 3 lists:
-saved and temps contains actual selections, displayed is just a reference to it never call forget_sel_list on temp always forget_sel_list before resetting saved and temp
+* saved
+* temp (running selections)
+* displayed (most of the time a merge of the 2 previous)

 ## How to read the code